- Car Rentals

 Lansdowne was a popular hill resort for the British and they built a cantonment here.
 Lansdowne is named after its founder Lord Lansdowne, the Viceroy of India between 1888 and 1894.
 Currently, the command office of the legendary Garhwal Rifles of the Indian Army is situated in Lansdowne.

 Lansdowne is known for its natural beauty and its tranquil environment.
 The Garhwal Rifles Regimental War Memorial, Regimental Museum, St. Mary's Church, St. John's Church, Durga Devi Temple, Kaleshwar Mahadev Temple, Bhim Pakora, Bhulla Tal, Tip-in-Top or Hawagarh, Tarkeshwar Mahadev Temple and Bhairav Garhi Temple are the important tourist places in Lansdowne.
-It is famous for its eco-friendly tourism involving mountaineering, trekking, and ...
+It is famous for its eco-friendly tourism involving mountaineering, ...

 Distance from Chandigarh: 314 Kms